History of Scotland: Economic reorientation

-After World War II, Scotland's economic situation became progressively worse due to overseas competition, inefficient industry, and industrial disputes.
+Following World War II, Scotland's economic situation became progressively worse due to overseas competition, inefficient industry, and industrial disputes.
 This only began to change in the 1970s, partly due to the discovery and development of North Sea oil and gas and partly as Scotland moved towards a more service-based economy.
 The discovery of the giant Forties oilfield in October 1970 signalled that Scotland was about to become a major oil producing nation, a view confirmed when Shell Expro discovered the giant Brent oilfield in the northern North Sea east of Shetland in 1971.
 Oil production started from the Argyll field (now Ardmore) in June 1975, followed by Forties in November of that year.
 Deindustrialisation took place rapidly in the 1970s and 1980s, as most of the traditional industries drastically shrank or were completely closed down.
 A new service-oriented economy emerged to replace traditional heavy industries.
 This included a resurgent financial services industry and the electronics manufacturing of Silicon Glen.